anandhakumarmca/react-shopping-cart-app/README.md

 To run the application locally, follow these steps:

 1. Clone this repository: `https://github.com/anandhakumarmca/react-shopping-cart-app.git`
-2. Navigate to the project directory: `cd my-shopping-cart-app`
+2. Navigate to the project directory: `cd react-shopping-cart-app`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and go to: `http://localhost:3000`